ThomasThongCE/Dotfiles-and-scripts/scripts/README.md

 - Some scripts require user interaction or manual steps (e.g., ibus-setup for keyboard input).
 - Dotfiles are managed via GNU Stow in the root install script.
 - For more details on dotfiles, see the `dotfiles/` directory.
+- Systemd service files for battery charge limit and Wake-on-LAN are available in the `systemd/` directory.